On Dirichlet, Poncelet and Abel problems: Criterions of uniqueness breakdown for the Dirichlet problem and Ritt's problem

 \section{Criterions of uniqueness breakdown for the Dirichlet problem and Ritt's problem}

-In this section we give criterions of solution uniqueness for the Dirichlet problem \re{SE},\re{NDP} and show how to construct a system of some special solutions in case of non-unique the Dirichlet problem for the string equation.
-We describe a method that can be applied to a slightly more general class of curves than biquadratics.
+In this section we will give criteria of solution uniqueness for the Dirichlet problem \re{SE},\re{NDP} and show how to construct a system of some special solutions in the case of the non-unique the Dirichlet problem for the string equation.
+We will describe a method that can be applied to a slightly more general class of curves than biquadratics.

-We'll consider the Dirichlet problem \re{SE},\re{NDP} in the classical setting \re{UHDP} if the curve $C$ is bounded and in modified setting \re{MHDP} if the curve $C$ is unbounded because we'll need an application of the proposition \ref{unique}.
+We will consider the Dirichlet problem \re{SE},\re{NDP} in the classical setting \re{UHDP}, if the curve $C$ is bounded, and in the modified setting \re{MHDP}, if the curve $C$ is unbounded, because we will need an application of the proposition \ref{unique}.

-Remind that in subsection \ref{Jbc} we consider an even periodic meromorphic function $\phi(z)$ with some (complex) period $T$ and a complex curve $\tilde C\subset \Bbb C^2$ described parametrically as \be x(t) = \phi(t),\quad y(t) = \phi(t+\ve),\ \ t\in\Bbb C \ee with the property \re{CDom}, $\ve$ is a nonzero complex parameter.
+To remind, in subsection \ref{Jbc} we considered an even periodic meromorphic function $\phi(z)$ with some (complex) period $T$ and a complex curve $\tilde C\subset \Bbb C^2$ described parametrically as \be x(t) = \phi(t),\quad y(t) = \phi(t+\ve),\ \ t\in\Bbb C \ee with the property \re{CDom}, $\ve$ is a nonzero complex parameter.
 We considered also a real curve $C=\tilde C\cap \Bbb R^2$ given by means of a contraction of the functions $x,y$ on a set $S\in\Bbb C$.
-We saw that the curve $\tilde C$ is symmetric with respect to the line $y=x$, the complex John mapping $T$ is equivalent to a shift of the parameter $t$ by the step $-2 \ve$ and the periodicity condition of the complex John mapping has the form: $ 2n\epsilon =mT \lab{PerConOne}$ with some integer $n,m$.
+We saw that the curve $\tilde C$ is symmetric with respect to the line $y=x$, the complex John mapping $T$ is equivalent to a shift of the parameter $t$ by the step $-2 \ve$, and the periodicity condition of the complex John mapping has the form: $ 2n\epsilon =mT \lab{PerConOne}$ with some integer $n,m$.